ImperialCollegeLondon/ReCoDE_Diffusion_Code/README.md

     - Smear the problem into another dimension to produce a 3D paraview output
     - Create a Compressed Diagonal Storage Module and switch it out for the existing CRS Module
     - Make a wrapper for the blas/lapack library and use instead of PETSc/CG

+# PETSc Installation

+Current required steps for use with PETSc:
+- Install PETSc
+- Set up environment variables such that PETSC_DIR and PETSC_BUILDS_DIR point to your PETSc and PETSc builds directories respectively, e.g.:

+export PETSC_DIR="/home/jack/petsc-3.16.0"

+export PETSC_BUILDS_DIR="/home/jack/petsc-3.16.0/builds"

+- compile with 'make petsc' for optimised version of code or 'make petsc debug' for unoptimised run with more descriptive outputs

 # Theory